Skip to main content

 • For some students, this may be a two-year commitment

-Methods of assessments: The course is internally-assessed through the completion of Unit Standards, class tests and School examinations.
+Methods of assessments: The course is internally assessed through the completion of Unit Standards, class assessments and School examinations.

-Prerequisites: Selection for this course is confirmed by the Head of Faculty (Vocational and Assisted Learning) in consultation with Form 5 Career Studies teachers and the appropriate Dean.
+Prerequisites: Selection for this course is confirmed by the Head of Vocational and Assisted Learning in consultation with Form 5 Career Studies teachers and the Dean.

-Course outline: The Employment Skills course comprises two components.
+Course outline: The Employment Skills course generally comprise two components.

 Vocational Skills: these are taught in the class and on short courses will include basic employment rights and responsibilities, self-awareness, curriculum vitae writing, career planning, and some practical trade skills.